Ratie263/Child-Abuse-Prevalence-in-Iowa/README.md

 # Child Abuse in Iowa

-This is the README file for the source code for child abuse in Iowa it can be found at https://ratie263.github.io/Child-Abuse-Prevalence-in-Iowa/
+This is the README file for our child abuse case study which can be found here https://ratie263.github.io/Child-Abuse-Prevalence-in-Iowa/